Mark-Roly/dl32-mpy/README.md

 # DL32_mpy

+!!!
+NOTICE - As Micropython does not have the required speed to reliably and consistently read the Wiegand input, this project is no longer being actively developed.
+Please see the [C++/Arduino variant](https://github.com/Mark-Roly/DL32)

 MicroPython release of the ESP32-powered Wifi & RFID Smart Door Lock.

 Designed for use with ESP32S3-based Wemos S3 Mini using DL32-S3 carrier board (Schematics and gerbers coming).